 An exoplanet is a planet outside our own Solar System, sometimes referred to as an extrasolar planet.

-As of early 2019, nearly 4000 exoplanets have been confirmed.
+As of late 2019, more than 4000 exoplanets have been confirmed.
 Some are massive like Jupiter but orbit much closer to their host star than Mercury does to our Sun, others are rocky or icy, and many simply do not have analogues in our Solar System.
 There are systems hosting more than one planet, a planet orbiting two stars, and a handful of planets that may even have the right conditions for water to be stable on their surfaces, a necessary ingredient for life as we know it.

 Why study exoplanets?